Official: 7 killed in California community; suspect arrested

 HALF MOON BAY, Calif.
-(AP) — Seven people were killed in two related shootings Monday at agricultural facilities in a California coastal community south of San Francisco, and a suspect was in custody, officials said.
+(AP) — Seven people were killed in two related shootings Monday at a mushroom farm and a trucking firm in a coastal community south of San Francisco, and a suspect was in custody, officials said.

-Four people were found dead and a fifth injured from gunshot wounds at one location, and three others were found dead at another several miles away, the San Mateo County Sheriff’s office said.

-Details about the locations weren’t immediately clear.
-Sheriff Christina Corpus said they were nurseries.

-Officers arrested 67-year-old Chunli Zhao in connection with the shooting, the sheriff’s office said.
+The police have arrested 67-year-old Chunli Zhao in connection with the shooting, Pine said.

-Officials believe Zhao is a worker at one of the facilities and that the victims were workers as well.
-Some workers at one facility lived on the premises and children may have witnessed the shooting, Corpus said.
-The connection between the new facilities wasn’t clear.

-Corpus said officials hadn’t determined a motive for the shooting, though county Board of Supervisors President Dave Pine described the suspect as a “disgruntled worker.”
+Pine said the suspect worked for one of the businesses.
+He called the suspect a “disgruntled worker.”

 The shooting was the nation’s sixth mass shooting this year — and followed the killing of 11 people late Saturday at a ballroom dance hall in Southern California.

-The sheriff’s Office first received reports of a shooting just before 2:30 p.m. and found four people dead from gunshot wounds and a fifth injured person at the first scene.
-Shortly thereafter, officers found three more people dead from gunshot wounds at a second location nearby, Capt.
+The San Mateo County Sheriff’s Office first received reports of a shooting just before 2:30 p.m. and found four people dead from gunshot wounds and a fifth injured person at the first scene.
+Shortly thereafter, officers found three more people dead from gunshot wounds at a second location about five miles (8 kilometers) away, Capt.
 Eamonn Allen said in a news release.

 About two hours after first responding, a sheriff’s deputy found the suspect, Zhao, in his car at a sheriff’s station in Half Moon Bay.
 He was taken into custody and a weapon was found in his vehicle.
 The sheriff’s department believes he acted alone, Allen said.

-Note: This story has been updated to correct the name of shooting suspect to Chunli Zhao.